cds-snc/canadalogin-static-website/website/src/en/manage-your-account/manage-your-personal-information.md

 ## Change your contact phone number

 <gcds-notice type="info" notice-title-tag="h3" notice-title=" ">
   <gcds-text>This <strong>does not</strong> change your 2-step verification number.
-To change the number you use to sign in, go to our guide on how to {% linkRef links.managehowYousignin '#change-your-2-step-verification-phone-number' 'change your 2-step verification number' %}.</gcds-text>
+To change the number you use to sign in, go to our guide on how to {% linkRef links.managehowyousignin '#change-your-2-step-verification-phone-number' 'change your 2-step verification number' %}.</gcds-text>
 </gcds-notice>

 To change the phone number GC Sign in and connected programs/services use to contact you, follow these steps: